 China is known for its extreme censorship of the internet, through restrictions known as The Great Firewall.
 So citizens have had to find creative ways to get around these internet restrictions in order to use the internet freely.
 But now this censorship is being used to restrict the use of Bitcoin and other cryptocurrencies within the country too.
 Steps that the Chinese government have taken to discourage the use of cryptocurrencies include banning initial coin offerings, requiring proof of funds, and banning domestic cryptocurrency exchanges.
 The shutting down of cryptocurrency exchanges has majorly hampered the ability of people to buy and trade Bitcoin in China.

-If you are living in or travelling through China and you want to buy or trade Bitcoin, then you will need to get around the internet restrictions which the government uses to block most exchanges.
+If you are living in or travelling through China and you want to buy or trade Bitcoin, then you will need to get around the internet restrictions which the Chinese government uses to block most exchanges.
 Then you’ll be able to access exchanges like Coinbase where you can buy or trade Bitcoin, either for fiat currency or for other cryptocurrencies.

 How To Use A VPN To Access Bitcoin Exchanges